You. Over there.

 FluentU tracks your progress and will let you know when it’s time to review, using multimedia flashcards that keep learning dynamic—so you never forget what you’ve learned.
 You can check it all out with the free trial.

-Without further ado, let’s get tuned in to our first channel.
+And now, without further ado, let’s get tuned in to our three other channels.

 3 YouTube Channels to Learn French Language and Culture